fengjiaowang7/fengjiaowang7.github.io/_pages/about.md

   - /about.html
 ---

-This is Dr. Fengjiao Wang’s home on the web!
+Dr. Fengjiao Wang is an Assistant Professor in Computer Science in the college of sciences at the Old Dominion University.